EvilFlowersCatalog/evilflowers-importer/README.md

 - `--verbose`: (Optional) Enable verbose output with detailed logging
 - `--workers`: (Optional) Number of worker threads for parallel processing.
 If not provided, uses the default based on CPU count.
 - `--limit`: (Optional) Limit the number of directories to process.
 Useful for debugging
+- `--ignore-progress`: (Optional) Ignore existing progress and process all directories from scratch
 - `--help`: Show help message

 ### Extended example